-It is part of the , , , , series and is a This romantic suspense is a paperback edition that was published by St. Martin Paperbacks and has 1,733 pages.
+It is part of the , , , , series and is a romantic suspense that was published by St. Martin Paperbacks and has 1,733 pages.

 Explore it on Goodreads

-Other books by this author include Pros and Cons, Top Secret Twenty-One, The Job, Two for the Dough, Visions of Sugar Plums, Wicked Charms, Love Overboard, Stephanie Plums, Plum Spooky, , Tricky Twenty-Two, The Pursuit, The Scam, Curious Minds, Turbo Twenty-Three, Dangerous Minds
+Other books by this author which I have reviewed include Pros and Cons, Top Secret Twenty-One, The Job, Two for the Dough, Visions of Sugar Plums, Wicked Charms, Love Overboard, Stephanie Plums, Plum Spooky, , Tricky Twenty-Two, The Pursuit, The Scam, Curious Minds, Turbo Twenty-Three, Dangerous Minds

 DISCLAIMER: Okay, the plugin I use (the Ultimate Book Blogger) is coded for reviewing a single book, so some of the initial data is a bit odd sounding.
 Ignore it.

 As part of my hunt to find examples of why I adore the first part of this series, I spent a couple days gorging on Stephanie Plum: Three to Get Deadly, Four to Score, High Five, Hot Six, and Seven Up.
 I do have a chronological listing of the Stephanie Plum books on my website if you’re curious.

 Trenton may be the state capitol of New Jersey, but it’s got a small town mindset, and Stephanie knows everybody from who to call to get the latest dirt to exploring their bank accounts.
 It’s got just enough sex to keep you interested without going into details.

 “If you had a decent sex life, you wouldn’t need to gratify yourself like this,” he said…

 “Yeah,” Morelli said.
 “But sometimes it’s fun to have a partner.”